It seems marketing has become an ever-present topic of discussion. Especially marketing funnel basics, marketing strategies, and marketing techniques.

 Whatever your offer ends up being, the point is that it takes a broad audience of people who know about you and makes it a more narrow audience of people who are more likely to actually purchase from you.

 Whenever a business is giving away free information meant to serve their audience, this is what they’re trying to accomplish.
-Also, when a business is collecting email addresses, those in their email list who have not yet become customers are often considered middle of funnel.
+Also, when a business is collecting email addresses, those in their email list who have not yet become customers are often considered middle of the funnel.

-Namely, you want your customers to continue to purchase from you (leading to an upsell or cross-sell addition to your funnel) AND you want them to refer other people to you (leading to a referral addition to your funnel).
+You want your customers to continue to purchase from you (leading to an upsell or cross-sell addition to your funnel) AND you want them to refer other people to you (leading to a referral addition to your funnel).

 So, if you’re trying to fight off churn while promoting referrals, you should add these to the infrastructure of your funnel.